PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/stores-listing.md

 11. Phone

-It's possible to list the phone numbers list by asc or desc.
+It's possible to sort by phone asc or desc and search by phone.

 13. Fax